We have two public environments: production (typically shortened to ‘prod’) and UAT (user acceptance testing, i.e. a test environment).

 your client supports.
 See the changelog.
 The newest API

-version is 3, so new clients should start with
+version is 19, so new clients should send the header

 Authorization header with the value